Lightning-AI/ecosystem-ci/README.md

     # this is copied as we use the helpers inside integrations as regular python package
     - tests/__init__.py
     - tests/helpers

+# Optional, additional pytest arguments and control which directory to test on
+testing:
+  dirs:
+    - integrations
+  pytest_args: --strict
 ```

 Note: If you define some files as done above, and they are using internal-cross imports, you need to copy the `__init__.py` files from each particular package level.